Author: Jamie Carlin Watson

 About the Author

 Jamie is an Associate Staff Bioethicist at Cleveland Clinic.
 He formerly was an Assistant Professor of Medical Humanities and Bioethics at the University of Arkansas for Medical Sciences.
 He received his Ph.D. from Florida State University.
 He specializes in traditional and social epistemology and applied bioethics.
 His research focuses on the nature and limits of expertise, especially in medicine and politics.
-His book Expertise: A Philosophical Introduction is forthcoming.
+He is the author of Expertise: A Philosophical Introduction.
 Fitting for someone named Dr. Watson, he has a very intelligent dog named Sherlock.
 JamieCarlinWatson.com